 Founded in 1924, the American Baptist College, a predominantly African-American college, is located on 53 acres along the Cumberland River in Nashville.
 American Baptist College is a four-year, coeducational liberal arts Bible college and professional career education institution.

-Belmont University is one of Nashville's most historical schools with a rich heritage that dates back into the late 1800s.
+Belmont University is one of Nashville's most historic schools with a rich heritage that dates back to the late 1800s.
 This Christian school offers more than 90 areas of undergraduate study, 20 master degrees and several doctoral degrees.

 Fisk University is a predominately African-American liberal arts university offering 25 majors and pre-professional certification programs.
 This leading liberal arts school is the top producer of African-Americans with master's degrees in physics.
 Its annual enrollment is approximately 1,000 students.

 Founded in 1891, Lipscomb University is a private coeducational Christian school that offers more than 130 programs of study in nearly 50 majors.
 The school has a College of Engineering and College of Pharmacy and Health Sciences among other academic departments.